-Spinal stenosis is an example of a condition commonly treated.
-Stenosis is an abnormal narrowing of the spinal canal ( the tube that houses the spinal cord ) or the neural foraman, formed at the sides between each vertebral level where the spinal nerves from exit after leaving the spine.
-Levels from the upper spine (cervical or neck) supply the arms and lower spine (lumbar or low back) supply the legs.
+Stenosis is an abnormal narrowing of the spinal canal ( the tube that houses the spinal cord ) or the neural foraman, formed at the sides between each vertebral level where the spinal nerves exit after leaving the spine.
+Levels from the upper spine (cervical or neck) supply the arms, and the lower spine (lumbar or low back) supply the legs.
 If the narrowing is enough, the pressure/irritation of the nerve can occur.

-Symptoms include pain, numbness and/or weakness depending on the amount of pressure on the nerve.
+Symptoms include pain, numbness, and/or weakness, depending on the nerve’s amount of pressure.
 Typically, If the stenosis is in the lumbar spine, symptoms come on gradually.
-There can be cramping in the legs, buttocks and feet.
-Symptoms are made worse by walking and are eased by bending forward which “opens up” the space more in the foramen and rest.
+There can be cramping in the legs, buttocks, and feet.
+Symptoms of spinal stenosis worsen when walking.

 Common causes include herniated or bulging discs, degenerative changes/arthritis.
 The age of the patient is usually older, more than 50 years.
-In more rare cases, the congenital narrowing can contribute to the problem.
+In more rare cases, congenital narrowing can contribute to the problem.

 Diagnosis includes x-rays/ MRI and CT scans, and clinical exam with your Doctor.

-This is a term used to describe pain and numbness that is felt down the back of the thigh and leg and sometimes into the foot.
-It is when the “sciatic nerve” is affected.
-The sciatic nerve emerges from several levels of the low back and the branches form one big nerve, the largest nerve in the body.
+Pain and numbness can be felt down the back of the thigh and leg and sometimes into the foot.
+The sciatic nerve emerges from several low back levels, and the branches form one big nerve, the largest nerve in the body.

 What causes Sciatica?

-Sciatic pain/numbness and tingling, all symptoms or nerve irritation or compression, can be due to several causes.
-One cause already discussed in stenosis.
-Bulging or herniated discs can also create a narrowing of the foraminal space and affect the nerve.
+Sciatic pain/numbness and tingling, all symptoms or nerve irritation or compression, can be several causes.
+A bulging or herniated disc creates a narrowing of the foraminal space and affect the nerve.